-The dark colors near the horizon and the appearance of well-covered snow-capped peaks suggest that the sun rises from the side of the viewer and is in the morning.
-Although it is not raining, the clouds in the sky indicate a storm.
+The dark colors near the horizon and the appearance of well-lit snow-capped peaks suggest that the sun rises on the observer's side and is in the morning.
+Although it's not raining, the clouds in the sky indicate a storm.

 Three boats rubbed by the big waves are drawn on the screen.
 This boat was a oshiokuri-bune used to transport live fish at that time.

-Each boat has eight rowers clinging to the sword, two or more passengers can be seen at the bow and about 30 people are in the image.
-People are rigid on the boat, contrasting with the dynamic waves.
+Each boat has eight oarsmen clinging to the sword, two or more passengers can be seen in the bow and about 30 people are in the picture.
+People stand rigid on the boat, contrasting with the dynamic waves.

-The sea is furious, showing the moment when the crest of the wave breaks.
-The curve of the wave draws an arc and forms a composition centered on Mount Fuji in the background.
-The splash of the waves spread across the front of the waves is like snow falling on Mount Fuji.
+The sea is raging, showing the moment when the crest of the wave breaks.
+The wave curve draws an arc and forms a composition centered on Mount Fuji in the background.
+The splash of waves spread across the front of the waves is like snow falling on Mount Fuji.

-The height of the wave is almost the same as that of the boat at the back, the length of the push is usually 12 to 15 meters, and as Hokusai extends the vertical scale at 30%, the height of the wave can be estimated between 10 to 15 meters.
+The wave height is almost the same as that of the boat at the back, the length of the push is usually 12 to 15 meters, and as Hokusai extends the vertical scale by 30%, the wave height can be estimated between 10 to 15 meters. meters.

 This wave is sometimes interpreted as a tsunami.
-This interpretation is from the 1960s onwards, before that, it was interpreted as a normal wave.
-No major tsunamis occurred in Kanto and Kansai during Hokusai's life.
+This interpretation is from the 1960s onwards, before that it was interpreted as a normal wave.
+No major tsunamis occurred in Kanto and Kansai during Hokusai's lifetime.
 The waves in this painting have a short wavelength and cannot be a representation of a tsunami.